 How will the public know about restrictions to access land?

-Information regarding exclusions and restrictions is published on the Countryside Council for Wales website.
+Information regarding exclusions and restrictions is published on the Natural Resources Wales website.
 National Park Authorities and local authorities will ensure that the information is available locally at locations such as visitor information centres.
 It is also planned that signs will be put up at entrance points to access land.